Fractures of the Orbit

 People who have an orbital fracture should avoid blowing their nose, which may cause swelling if the air they blow out collects under the skin around the eye.
 Using a nasal spray that constricts blood vessels (topical vasoconstrictor) for 2 to 3 days may help minimize nosebleeds.
 Applying ice as for other fractures and injuries can help decrease pain and swelling.
 Keeping the head elevated above the level of the heart may also help prevent further swelling.
 Analgesics can help control pain.
 Antibiotics can be used if an infection develops.

-Surgical repair of the facial bones is usually necessary if a blowout fracture traps muscles or soft tissues of the orbit and causes double vision or nerve injury or makes the eyeball sunken.
+Surgical repair of the facial bones is necessary if a blowout fracture traps muscles or soft tissues of the orbit and causes double vision.
+It can also be considered if the fracture is large or the eyeball sunken.
 After ensuring that the fracture has not damaged a vital structure, the surgeon uses implants, a thin plastic sheet, or a bone graft to connect the broken parts and assist healing, and releases any muscle or other trapped orbital tissue.